Background

 The overall objective of the German “Hohe-See-Einbringungsgesetz” (HSEG) to protect the marine environment regulating the dumping of waste and other matter in the High Seas since 1998.
 The international basis is the London Protocol, which has enshrined a general ban on discharges since 1996.
 Exceptions to this ban are only permitted for certain categories of waste and other matter.

 In 2013, the Parties amended the London Protocol with regard marine geoengineering by consensus (Resolution LP.4(8)).
 The amendment was a response to large-scale fertilization experiments in various marine regions of the High Seas.
 The amendment includes an assessment framework and recommends independent international advice (See Resolution LP.4(8), Annex 5).
-The amendment to the London Protocol will only enter into force once ratifications by two thirds of the Parties has been completed.
-Germany has transposed this amendment into German law by ratification on 04.12.2018.
+The amendment to the London Protocol will only enter into force under international law once two thirds of the signatory states have ratified it.
+Germany has already transposed this amendment into German law (ratification on 04.12.2018).

 The new regulation in the HSEG allows the introduction of substances by research projects on marine geoengineering if the introduction serves to increase primary production (= marine fertilization).
 Other forms and techniques of marine geoengineering (MGE) in research projects, for example alkalinisation, and any commercial marine geoengineering projects are prohibited under the current regulation.